2019 North Kesteven District Council election: Billinghay, Martin and North Kyme

 A by-election was held in Billinghay, Martin and North Kyme on 13 June 2019.
 This was because only one candidate had been nominated for the 2-member ward at the May elections, leaving a vacancy to be filled.

 Metheringham

+The Metheringham by-elections were triggered by the resignations of the previous Lincolnshire Independents councillors Nick Byatt and Laura Pearson.

 Sleaford Castle

+The Sleaford Castle by-election was triggered by the resignation of Lincolnshire Independents councillor Cara Sandy.